 Brilliant musical critique; biographical insight and acute cultural analysis, The Man Who Sold The World is a unique study of David Bowie and the 1970s.

 Grant & I is the story of the friendship and collaboration of Grant McLennan and Robert Forster, who gave Australia The Go-Betweens, one of our best and most influential bands.
+It was named Book of the Year 2017 by Mojo and Uncut magazines.

 A powerful and uncompromising memoir from one of rock’s most charismatic stars